shuup/shuup-guide/source/products.rst

 For stocked product, this should display any stock-related management tasks depending on the product's supplier settings.

-.. todo:: Add complete reference for product fields
+.. todo: Add complete reference for product fields

 Active Campaigns
 ^^^^^^^^^^^^^^^^^^^^